 Instead, this site uses Matomo (formerly Piwik), which is a free and open source analytics tool that respects the privacy of our visitors.
 Matomo anonymizes and truncates all visitor IP address (non-identifiable), while also supporting “do not track” browser settings.
 This protects the privacy of our visitors, while also giving us information to improve the site – such as showing which articles/guides are most popular.
 (See how Matomo respects your privacy here.)

-The site is SSL encrypted and hosted on Pressidium, which is security-focused hosting service that does not utilize Cloudflare CDN.
+The site is SSL encrypted and hosted on Pressidium – a security-focused hosting service that does not utilize Cloudflare CDN.